AndreyAkinshin/aakinshin.net/content/en/posts/2021/10/thdqe-hdi/index.md

 However, the improved efficiency has a price: $Q_{\operatorname{HD}}$ is not robust.
 Since the estimation is a weighted sum of all order statistics with positive weights, a single corrupted element may spoil all the quantile estimations, including the median.
-It may become a severe drawback in the case of heavy-tailed distribution in which it's a typical situation when we have a few extremely large outliers.
+It may become a severe drawback in the case of heavy-tailed distributions in which it's a typical situation when we have a few extremely large outliers.
 In such cases, we use the median instead of the mean as a measure of central tendency because of its robustness.